ed22699/Obsidian/Books/Defensive Programming.md

 	- Set the value of a status variable
 	- Return status as the function's return value
 	- Throw an exception by using the language's built-in exception mechanism
+- Call an error-processing routine/object
+- Display an error message whenever the error is encountered
+- Handle the error in whatever way works best lcally
+- Shut down
 > [!tip]
  Use one or multiple of these techniques based on what is suitable for the system

+## Robustness vs Correctness
+Safety-critical applications tend to favour correctness to robustness.
+It is better to return no result than to return a wrong result.

+Consumer applications tend to favour robustness to correctness.
+Any result whatsoever is usually better than the software shutting down.
+# Exceptions
+the basic structure of an exception is that a routine uses throw to throw an exception object.
+Code in some other routine up the calling hierarchy will catch the exception within a try-catch block.
+- Use exceptions to notify other parts of the program about errors that should not be ignored
+- Throw an exception only for conditions that are truly exceptional
+- Don't use an exception to pass the buck (if error can be handled locally, handle it locally)
+- Avoid throwing exception in constructors and destructors unless you catch them in the same place
+- Throw exceptions at the right level of abstraction (if the error thrown requires knowlage of the method throwing it then it is breaking encapsulation)
+- Include in the exception message all information that led to the exception
+- Avoid empty catch blocks
+- Know the exceptions your library code throws
+- Consider building a centralised exception reporter
+- Standardise your project's use of exceptions
+	- if you're working in a language like C++ that allows you to throw a variety of kinds of objects, data, and pointers, standardise on what specifically you will throw.
+For compatibility with other languages, consider throwing only objects derived from the Exception base class
+	- Consider creating your own project-specific exception class, which can serve as the base class for all exceptions thrown on your project.
+This supports centralising and standardising logging, error reporting, and so on
+	- Define the specific circumstances under which code is allowed to throw an exception that won't be handled locally
+	- Determine whether a centralised exception reporter will be used
+	- Define whether exception are allowed in constructors and destructors
+- Consider alternatives to exceptions
+# Barricade Your Program to Contain the Damage Caused by Errors
+Barricades are a dame-containment strategy.
+Interfaces that deal with external data should clean data so the rest of the system is not at risk of these external issues.

+The class's public methods assume data is unsafe, and they are responsible for checking the data and sanitising it.
+Once accepted by the class's public methods, the class's private methods can assume the data is safe
+- Convert input data to the proper type at input time
+## Relationship Between Barricades and Assertions
+- Routines outside the barricade should use error handling because it isn't safe to make any assumptions about the data
+- Routines inside the barricade should use assertions, because the data passed to them is supposed to be sanitised before it's passed across the barricade
+# Debugging Aids
+## Don't Automatically Apply Production Constraints to the Development Version
+- Be willing to trade speed and resource usage during development in exchange for built-in tools that can make development go more smoothly